Shortage of places

 - The right to be visited by lawyers and representatives of UNHCR.
 These visits should take place in a separate room allowing for private conversations.

 Information provided by Fedasil, February.
-The average is based on the duration of stay of all persons leaving the reception network in 2021 and is thus impacted by the temporary decision stop in Afghan asylum cases in 2021.
+The average is based on the duration of stay of all persons leaving the reception network in 2021 and is thus impacted by the temporary decision to stop Afghan asylum cases in 2021.
+There is no update provided about the average stay in 2022.

 Articles 11, 22, 28 and 36 Reception Act.